cta-wave/WMAS/tools/wave/docs/rest-api/README.md

 documentation.
 The default web root is `/_wave`, which can be changed in the config.json using the keyword `web_root`.

+Additional [REST API Guides](./guides/README.md) can help to understand how to use these endpoints in context.

 ## Sessions API <a name="sessions-api"></a>

 | Name                                           | Description                                          |